85ip9gh/cube-store-application/README.md

 - http://18.118.238.40:4200
     - hosted on AWS(Amazon Web Services) on t2.micro ec2 instance.
-    - WARNING: images load extremely slowly because the images are sent to frontend from backend encoded in base64 and as a result, the json file is large.
-I'll create a loading animation to play while the images are getting fetched from the backend api.
+    - ~~WARNING: images load extremely slowly because the images are sent to frontend from backend encoded in base64 and as a result, the json file is large.
+I'll create a loading animation to play while the images are getting fetched from the backend api. ~~ - fixed on 1/24/2024

 ## Architecture:
 - Angular as front-end using Tailwind CSS and Material Framework components